cyoon84/fss-admin-page/README.md

 - Add / edit/ delete new visit record for each students
 - Add a reminder and follow up on a reminder

+## Working in Progress - as of September 14 ##

+- Logic for deleting a student

+---

 ## Working lists - as of September 12 ##